Canadian Maritimes #04 – SE Nova Scotia & Cape Breton Part 2

 (All images by Dan Hartford.
 Info from Wikipedia, other web sources, and pamphlets gathered at various locations along the way)

-Keywords: blog, Cabot Trail, canada, cape breton, Cape Breton Coal Mine, Cape Breton Highlands National Park, cape breton island, Cape Breton Miners Museum at Glace Bay, Coal Mine, dan hartford photo, dantravelblogmaritimes, Fall Color at sunrise, Fall Colors, Fort Louisbourg, Fortress Louisbourg, Glace Bay Miners Museum, Hydraulic Drill, Louisbourg, Miners Museum, North Gut Bay, North Gut, Nova Scotia, nova scotia, NS
+Keywords: Nova Scotia, blog, Cabot Trail, canada, cape breton, Cape Breton Coal Mine, Cape Breton Highlands National Park, cape breton island, Cape Breton Miners Museum at Glace Bay, Coal Mine, dan hartford photo, dantravelblogmaritimes, Fall Color at sunrise, Fall Colors, Fort Louisbourg, Fortress Louisbourg, Glace Bay Miners Museum, Hydraulic Drill, Louisbourg, Miners Museum, North Gut, North Gut Bay, nova scotia, NS

 Thanks for the great history of Louisburg and the mining museum!
 Amazing the built it back, but the tourist industry is a pretty good income source.
 The fall colors were certainly spectacular!
 Yes, the lack of wind during your days there sure did spark up the water shots!